cepthomas/SbotPdb/README.md

 # Plugin Pdb

 Sublime Text plugin for debugging ST plugins using pdb remotely over a tcp connection.
-There are other remote pdb projects but this specifically targets plugin debugging.
+There are other remote pdb projects but this specifically supports plugin debugging.

 There's a fair amount hacked from [remote-db](https://github.com/ionelmc/python-remote-pdb)